-Course Bidding is a benefit reserved for Senior BBAs, MBA2s, and MAccs using a process for point allocation (similar to interview bidding).
-The Dean's Office offers Course Bidding to more equitably allocate elective classes to our MBA2s, MAccs, and Senior BBAs in the Fall and Winter terms.
+Course Bidding is a benefit reserved for Senior BBAs, MBA2s, MSCMs, and MAccs using a process for point allocation (similar to interview bidding).
+The Dean's Office offers Course Bidding to more equitably allocate elective classes to our MBA2s and Senior BBAs in the Fall and Winter terms.
+MSCMs bid for the Fall term and MAccs bid for the Winter term.
 These students participate in a pre-registration course bidding process in which they allocate points to prioritize business courses for their schedules.
 By allowing students to weight their point distribution based on classes important to them, Ross can create a file to pre-load into the University system, which better reflects a fair enrollment distribution.
 Students then use their registration time in Wolverine Access to make any additional adjustments to their schedules at their appointed time.
 Read the below information regarding important rules to keep in mind as you prepare for course bidding.

 If a prerequisite is listed in the system as a "Course" prerequisite - Wolverine Access will NOT allow you to register for the course, nor will it allow us to enroll you, unless you have completed the prerequisite course(s) in a prior term.
 If you do not meet a "Course" prerequisite you will lose the points you bid for that course.
 If the prerequisite is listed as an "Advisory" prerequisite, Wolverine Access will allow you to enroll, and will allow us to load you into the class if you bid for it.
 HOWEVER, faculty reserve the right to drop you from the course at a later (less convenient) date if you do not meet the requirements.

-If a student has a financial hold on his/her account, we are unable to load course bidding results into the system and he/she could lose his/her bids.
-We recommend that students check their account BEFORE bidding to make sure that their financial account is in order.
+If a student has a financial hold on his/her account, we do not allow the student to enter the course bidding system, as we are unable to load course bidding results into the system.
+We recommend that students check their account BEFORE course bidding begins to make sure that their financial account is in order.
 If Academic Services learns of a financial hold on your account, we will notify you via email to your umich email address.
 Steps to take BEFORE bidding begins:

 Review your Student Account status at http://wolverineaccess.umich.edu to confirm that no Holds (Service Indicators) are in place which would block your registration into your bid courses.
 Check even if you are sure your statement is okay!